 John Rock in the Pisgah National Forest is a wonderful five-mile loop hike with a good climb that affords wonderful valley and mountain views, including neighboring Looking Glass Rock, from the smooth rock summit.
 The John Rock trail is easy to access - park at the Pisgah Center for Wildlife Education and the State Fish Hatchery near Brevard.
 Enjoy wildflowers and Cedar Rock Falls along the hike as you climb 1,000 ft. in elevation to the summit at 3,320 ft.
 The hike is about 38 miles from Asheville, near the trailhead to the Looking Glass Rock hike and just down the road from Looking Glass Falls and Sliding Rock.
 (About 10 miles from the Blue Ridge Parkway).
 Only a few miles away are Daniel Ridge Falls, Log Hollow Falls, Cove Creek Falls and Slick Rock Falls.

 Begin the hike from the parking area by following Forest Service Road 475C (past the "authorized vehicles" sign) on your left if you are facing the Wildlife Center.
+(Please do not enter the Authorized Personnel Only portion of the fish hatchery to the Right of the parking lot unless bank fishing.
+This is not the trail to John Rock.)
 After you walk around the gate and cross a bridge, turn right onto the Cat Gap Loop Trail, follow orange blazes and start your hike through the forest.
 About a mile up the trail you will hear a waterfall.
 Immediately look for a short trail to the left to Cedar Rock Falls.
 It's a short and easily-missed trail (about 1/4-mile down to the waterfall).
 Head toward the sound of falling water and you will come to some rocks that you can carefully climb down to the base of the falls.
 After you return to the main trail, you will find another small waterfall near a camp site on the left.

 As you continue to climb the mountain on the main trail, you'll cross a mountain stream several times on log bridges.
 At the intersection with the Cat Gap Connector trail, turn left onto the Cat Gap Connector.
 At the next trail intersection, turn left on the yellow blazed Cat Gap Bypass trail.